-ii.
 Please give examples to illustrate your answer if you wish:

 The LA continues to have good relationships with all schools and academies in the co-ordination of the main admissions round.
 We continue to provide an admissions service to academies through our Traded Services scheme which all parties sign up to through a service level agreement.
-This enables us to meet all key deadlines and milestones to ensure the success of the co-ordinated scheme.
+This supports us meeting all key deadlines and milestones to ensure the success of the scheme.

-We continue to experience delays in receiving data from neighbouring authorities which is very frustrating and makes the process more complex than it needs to be.
-We would fully support the introduction of a national exchange date for all local authorities, to ensure the effectiveness and success of the co-ordinated scheme.
-This would ensure that all LA's work more effectively and collaboratively, minimising delays and pressures on LA staff and resourcing.
+We continue to experience delays in receiving data from neighbouring authorities which is very frustrating and can be stressful for the team.
+We again state that we would support the introduction of a national exchange data for all local authorities to fully support the effectiveness of the co-ordinated scheme.
+This would ensure that all local authorities would work more effectively and collaboratively.